2020 Race Info

 Race will be September 26, 2020

-NEW this year we will have an 8 mile Mountain Bike race before the trail run at 8am!
+NEW this year we will have an 8 mile Mountain Bike race before the trail run!

 We will utilize the Marl Ravine Mountain Bike trail at York River State Park in James City County, VA.
 The trail will be an out and back loop.